SiFli SDK RF Test Guide

 01 1F 20 00

-For more detailed command parameters and response fields, see the Bluetooth Core Specification Volume 4 Part E (HCI).
-The SiFli-proprietary vendor commands (used for BT non-signaling testing) are not part of the SIG standard; they are wrapped inside the APIs in Chapter 3, so you do not need to assemble the bytes yourself.
+For more detailed command parameters and response fields, refer to the Bluetooth Core Specification, Volume 4 Part E (HCI).
+SiFli’s proprietary vendor commands (used for BT non-signaling testing) are not part of the SIG standard; they are wrapped inside the APIs in Chapter 3, so there is no need to assemble the bytes manually.

-9. The Three Test States Share the Radio and Cannot Run in Parallel
+9. The Three Test Modes Cannot Run in Parallel

-The LCPU has only one RF front end, so it can be in only one test state at any time:
+The LCPU has only one RF front end, so it can be in only one test mode at any time:

 Switching rules:

-• Before entering any test state, if you were previously in another test state, you must EXIT cleanly first
+• Before entering any test mode, if you were in another test mode, you must EXIT cleanly first

 • BT signaling DUT and BT non-signaling are mutually exclusive; EXIT before switching

-If you want to add the ability to “trigger RF testing via a proprietary protocol command” in your own product (for example, a production-line station sends one command and the module enters DUT), refer to the two templates below.
+If you want to add the ability to “trigger RF testing via a proprietary protocol command” in your own product (e.g. a production-line station sends one command and the module enters DUT), refer to the two templates below.

-Template A: set the BT Classic DUT enable flag, leave the UART untouched.
+Template A: set the BT Classic DUT-enable flag and leave the UART untouched.
 Exit by reset.

 void product_enter_bt_signaling_dut(void)